India's Kishan hits fastest ODI double century

 He struck 24 fours and 10 sixes in his stunning 131-ball knock, sharing a second-wicket partnership of 290 with Virat Kohli - the seventh-highest in men's ODI history.

-Kohli hit a fine century of his own, making 113 off 91 balls as India posted 409-8, their fourth highest total in ODIs.
+Kohli hit a fine century of his own, making 113 off 91 balls as India posted 409-8 in Chittagong, their fourth highest total in ODIs.

 It was Kohli's 44th ODI ton and 72nd across all formats, moving him ahead of former Australia captain Ricky Ponting into outright second for the most international hundreds.
 Only India legend Sachin Tendulkar has more, with 100.

+Bangladesh never threatened in the chase and were eventually bowled out for 182 off 34 overs to lose by 227 runs.

-Bangladesh have already secured the series following victories in the first two ODIs.
+However, the Tigers had already secured the series following victories in the first two ODIs.

+The two sides now move on to a two-Test series, which starts in Chittagong on Wednesday.

+Kishan, whose century was also his maiden ODI ton in his 10th match, was only playing because of an injury to India captain Rohit Sharma, who holds the record for the highest ODI score of 264 and has hit three double hundreds in the format.

 |Highest men's ODI scores